rf43/twelve-days-tdd-kata/README.md

 - Must use Test Driven Development (TDD)
   - In other words, must include tests

+## Notes

-_Note: "small" means the program should not include the entire text of the lyrics or read a file that contains them._
+By "small" we mean the program should not include the entire text of the lyrics or read a file that contains them.

+This is not meant to be the _smallest_ code (eg. code golf) but focused more on what potential "production"-level, tested code might look like

+## Lyrics

 The lyrics are as follows: